MirrorNetworking/Mirror/doc/Articles/Guides/Visibility.md

 Sometimes you might want to use other kinds of visibility check, such as grid-based rules, line-of-sight tests, navigation path tests, or any other type of test that suits your game.

-To do this, you can create your own custom Network Observer from a [script template](../General/ScriptTemplates.md) via the Assets menu by clicking Create -> Mirror -> Network Observer.
+To do this, you can create your own custom Network Observer from a [script template](../General/ScriptTemplates.md) via the Assets menu by clicking Create -> MirrorNG -> Network Observer.

 It may be helpful to understand how the Network Proximity Checker works.

-The Network Proximity Checker is implemented using the public visibility interface of Mirror’s HLAPI.
+The Network Proximity Checker is implemented using the public visibility interface of MirrorNG’s HLAPI.
 Using this same interface, you can implement any kind of visibility rules you desire.
 Each `NetworkIdentity` keeps track of the set of players that it is visible to.
 The players that a NetworkIdentity game object is visible to are called the “observers” of the NetworkIdentity.

 The Network Proximity Checker calls the `RebuildObservers` method on the Network Identity component at a fixed interval (set using the “Vis Update Interval” value in the inspector), so that the set of network-visible game objects for each player is updated as they move around.